imnotarealpenguin/nova-copilot/README.md

-# 🌌 NOVA — The Copilot That Changed Crypto Forever
+# 🌌 NOVA — The AI Copilot that onboarded the world

 > **NOVA is the Cognitive Finance Copilot built on Zircuit.**
 It turns user intent into seamless financial action by combining AI-native intelligence, sequencer-level security, account abstraction, and zk scalability.